 Frequently asked questions for Omeprazole

 Q. What should I know before taking Omeprazole?You should not take it if you are taking a medicine containing nelfinavir (used for HIV infection).
 Let your doctor know if you are suffering from any liver problems, persistent diarrhea or vomiting, black stools (blood-stained stools), unusual weight loss, trouble swallowing, stomach pain or indigestion.
 Tell your doctor about all the other medicines you are taking because they may affect, or be affected by, this medicine.
-Inform your doctor if you have or ever had an allergic skin reaction with Omeprazole.
-This medicine should not be given to children who are less than 1 year of age or whose body weight is less than 10 kgs.
-Pregnant and breastfeeding mothers should consult their doctor before taking Omeprazole to avoid harmful effects on the baby.
+Inform your doctor if you have or ever had an allergic skin reaction with this medicine.
+It should not be given to children who are less than 1 year of age or whose body weight is less than 10 kgs.
+Pregnant and breastfeeding mothers should consult their doctor before taking this medicine to avoid harmful effects on the baby.

-Q. Can Omeprazole cause diarrhea?Yes, Omeprazole may cause diarrhea as a side effect in some people.
+Q. Can Omeprazole cause diarrhea?Yes, it may cause diarrhea as a side effect in some people.
 This is usually not bothersome, but if you experience persistent watery stools that do not go away, along with stomach cramps and fever, get medical help immediately.
-These symptoms are most likely because of the overgrowth of harmful bacteria called C. difficile and the diarrhea is known as Clostridium difficile–associated diarrhea (CDAD).
-Use of Omeprazole lowers the natural stomach acid which normally helps to kill bacteria and this can cause this uncontrollable diarrhea associated with stomach cramps and fever.

-Q. For how long can Omeprazole be taken?Take Omeprazole for as long as advised by your doctor.
-The duration of taking Omeprazole would vary depending on your condition.
+Q. For how long can Omeprazole be taken?Take it for as long as advised by your doctor.
+The duration may vary depending on your condition.
 Do not stop taking this medicine without talking to your doctor.

-Q. What are the long term side effects of Omeprazole?If Omeprazole is used for more than 3 months, certain long term side effects may be seen.
-The most important of these is low magnesium levels in your blood which may make you feel tired, confused, dizzy, shaky or dizzy.
+Q. What are the long term side effects of Omeprazole?If used for more than 3 months, certain long term side effects may be seen.
+The most important of these is low magnesium levels in your blood which may make you feel tired, confused, dizzy, shaky, or dizzy.
 You may also have muscle twitches or irregular heartbeat.
-If the use is further prolonged for more than a year, you may have an increased risk of bone fractures (due to decreased calcium levels in the blood), especially hip, wrist or spine, stomach infections and vitamin B12 deficiency.
+If the use is further prolonged for more than a year, you may have an increased risk of bone fractures (due to decreased calcium levels in the blood), especially hip, wrist, or spine, stomach infections, and vitamin B12 deficiency.
 Vitamin B12 deficiency can make you anemic, as a result of which you may feel more tired, weak, or pale.
-Additionally you may also have palpitations, shortness of breath, lightheadedness, indigestion, loss of appetite, flatulence (gas) or nerve problems such as numbness, tingling and problem in walking.
+Additionally, you may also have palpitations, shortness of breath, lightheadedness, indigestion, loss of appetite, flatulence (gas), or nerve problems such as numbness, tingling, and problem in walking.

-Q. Can I take antacids along with Omeprazole?Yes, you can take antacids along with Omeprazole.
-Take it 2 hours before or after you take Omeprazole.
+Q. Can I take antacids along with Omeprazole?Yes, you can take antacids 2 hours before or after you take this medicine.

-Q. Can Omeprazole be used in cardiac patients?Patients with cardiac disease can take Omeprazole as prescribed by the doctor.
-However, Omeprazole can interact with certain drugs (e.g clopidogrel, digoxin) which might be used by a patient with an underlying cardiac disease.
-Patients taking Omeprazole and digoxin may need to be monitored for digoxin toxicity.
-Omeprazole decreases the activation of clopidogrel, thus reducing its effects.
+Q. Can Omeprazole be used in cardiac patients?Patients with cardiac disease can take this medicine as prescribed by the doctor.
+However, it can interact with certain drugs (e.g clopidogrel, digoxin) which might be used by a patient with an underlying cardiac disease.
 Patients taking these medicines together need to be monitored closely by a doctor.

 Q. Is Omeprazole safe to use?Yes, Omeprazole is relatively safe to use.
 Most of the people who take Omeprazole do not get a side effect.
 It is advised to be taken as directed by the doctor for maximum benefit.